Are your staff fully certified?

-This might surprise you, but there are no state regulations on the certification of private school teaching staff, Montessori or not.
-I have observed in many “upscale” private schools that do not have one person on their staff with a degree in education or anything else.
-I once visited a school where the only person who had a HIGH SCHOOL diploma was an aide!
+There are no state regulations on the certification of private school teaching staff, Montessori or not.
+I have observed many “upscale” private schools that do not have one person on their staff with a degree in education, or anything form of certification.
+I once visited a school where the only person who had a high school diploma was an aide!

-The whole “accountability” movement is interesting.
+The “accountability” movement is interesting.
 Public schools are mandated to have “highly qualified teachers” private schools - who knows?
 Their whole staff could be Ph.
-D’s or they all could be mothers who want a cut in tuition for their child.
+Ds or they all could be mothers who want a cut in tuition for their child.

 A school worth its money will have a certified owner, director, principal, and head teachers.
 Having Montessori certified aides, and specialty staff is wonderful, but not needed.